Spam theft and black market sales forcing shop owners to hide product

 BEEHIVES STOLEN AS NEW ZEALAND HONEY PRICES SOAR; CRIME RING BLAMED

-The string of thefts is reminiscent if quick-cash schemes in southern California in 2013, when police said drug users were stealing Tide detergent to sell or trade for marijuana or crack cocaine.
+The string of thefts is reminiscent of quick-cash schemes in Southern California in 2013, when police said drug users were stealing Tide detergent to sell or trade for marijuana or crack cocaine.

-Similarly, in New Zealand, honey was being considered as liquid gold by organized crime groups were stealing and trading lucrative beehives on the black market.
-Bot surprisingly, these honey thefts coincided with the rise in the honey industry’s skyrocketing prices.
+Similarly, in New Zealand, honey was being considered as liquid gold by organized crime groups that were stealing and trading lucrative beehives on the black market.
+Not surprisingly, these honey thefts coincided with the rise in the honey industry’s skyrocketing prices.